RichardBezerra/airport-routes/README.md

 Because of these different point of views about the problem, the program cover each perspective with a different solution.
 Both solutions are built on top of graph algorithms.

 ### Assuming only the provided routes
 In this case, the problem is faced as a Directed Acyclic Graph (DAG).
 The program creates a DAG based on the provided routes.
-Then, generates a Topological Order on top of that and traverse the topological order searching for the shortest path between the departure and arrival informed airports.
+Then, it generates a Topological Order on top of that and traverse the topological order searching for the shortest path between the departure and arrival informed airports.

 ### Extending with returning routes
 In this case, the program duplicates each route creating a new route connecting same airports in the oposite direction as per picture below.
 So, the problem is faced as a Directed Cycle Graph.
-The program generates the graph from the extended routes an then apply a Dijkstra based algorithm able to find shortest paths in Directed Cycle Graphs.
+The program generates the graph from the extended routes an then applies a Dijkstra based algorithm able to find shortest paths in that kind of graph.

 ![Provided routes](doc/extended-routes.png)